 - Hisense: One of the most quickly-growing brands in the projector market, offering top-quality and great value.
 They are a leader in laser projectors with their popular Laser TV range.

 Plenty of other popular projector brands offer competitive products.
-But, if you want to quickly narrow down your choices, you can be confident with a projector from one of these companies.
+But, if you want to narrow down your choices quickly, you can be confident with a projector from one of these companies.

 You will find a complete range of projector technologies at different price levels.